Labour Board - Members

 Allan Stapleton

 Allan Stapleton was a member of the former Labour Relations Board since 2009.
-Mr. Stapleton is the President of the Nova Scotia Construction Labour Relations Association Limited.
-He serves as a board member on a number of construction-related committees and has over 35 years of experience in the unionized construction sector.
-Mr. Stapleton's present appointment runs until January 24, 2026.
+Mr. Stapleton was the President of the Nova Scotia Construction Labour Relations Association Limited until his retirement.
+He serves as a board member on several construction-related committees and has over 35 years of experience in the unionized construction sector.
+Mr. Stapleton's present appointment runs until January 24, 2026